 The ABF only supports organisations or companies endorsed as a “Deductible Gift Recipient” (DGR).
 Evidence of this is a requirement for receiving our grants.
 For further information regarding DGRs, click here.

-The ABF was focussed on supporting a small number of large projects over the period 2018-2020.
+The ABF was focused on supporting a small number of large projects over the period 2018-2020.
 News about organisations and their projects supported by ABF is reported here.

-We encourage new applications over coming months and please note that applications close 1 September 2020.
+We encourage new applications over coming months.
+Please note that applications close Friday 3 March 2023.
 We will consider projects shortly after.

 The other general criteria for grant making by the ABF and the conditions on the application form will still apply.